kmcbride1120/TreeObs1/README.md

 2) Run sap flow data through Cleaning -> Drift Sync -> Cleaning Harmonic
 3) Run GAM Comp
 4) Look at the dataframe output for the dates of interest - should be "Within predictions." or "Potentially unusual day."
+There are two models within that document (one with VPD and one without).
+Both models could use refinement.